-- (A) An employee who suffers the death of a spouse or domestic partner, parent, step-parent, sibling, step siblings, child, step-child, grandparent, grandchild, spouse or domestic partner of a child or stepchild, parent of a spouse or parent of a domestic partner, or live-in mate or non-traditional family member with whom the employee shared an emotional commitment and interdependence, shall be entitled to five (5) days' leave of absence with pay. - (B) An employee who suffers the death of an uncle, aunt, niece, nephew or member of the same household, shall be entitled to one (1) day's leave with pay if the death does not require travel outside the metropolitan area, or two (2) days if it does require such travel. - (C) An employee who wishes to extend bereavement leave under 6.5(A) or (B) beyond the days provided in the contract for bereavement leave may use up to two days of annual leave to extend bereavement leave without using any personal leave days.
+- (A) An employee who suffers the death of a spouse or domestic partner, parent, stepparent, sibling, step siblings, child, step-child, grandparent, grandchild, spouse or domestic partner of a child or stepchild, parent of a spouse or parent of a domestic partner, or live-in mate or non-traditional family member with whom the employee shared an emotional commitment and interdependence, shall be entitled to five (5) days' leave of absence with pay. - (B) An employee who suffers the death of an uncle, aunt, niece, nephew, cousin, or the step, adoptive, or foster equivalent family member shall be entitled to one (1) day leave with pay if the death does not require travel outside the metropolitan area, or two (2) days if it does require such travel. - (C) An employee who wishes to extend bereavement leave under 6.5(A) or (B) beyond the days provided in the contract for bereavement leave may use up to two days of annual leave to extend bereavement leave without using any personal leave days.